 15:00 Check-in time.
 Hotel reception will store your luggage prior to Check-in.

 This afternoon, after all introductions have been made, you will depart on a tour of Dublin City, Ireland's capital city.
 Visit Trinity College.
 Founded in 1592 by Queen Elizabeth I on the site of an Augustinian monastery.
 See the Book Of Kells.
 The book, which is housed in Trinity College, is the most richly decorated of Ireland's medieval illuminated manuscripts.
 It contains the four gospels in Latin.
-Some of the dyes used were imported from as far as the Middle East.
+Some dyes used were imported from as far as the Middle East.

 You will also visit Guinness Storehouse.
 With an address at the world-famous St. James's Gate.
 Here you will tour the world-renowned brewery and enjoy a perfect complimentary pint of Guinness in the Gravity Bar — located at the top of a glass tower that commands spectacular views of Dublin City.